ghc-proposals/ghc-proposals/proposals/0000-exception-backtraces.rst

 There was an intense discussion in the comments of the pull request of this proposal about how to reach two goals (<https://github.com/ghc-proposals/ghc-proposals/pull/330>):
-- Keep the migration costs as low as possible.
-I.e. most usages should work without any change.
+- Keep the migration costs as low as possible (i.e. most usages should work) without any change.
 - Get a type checking error when the changed exception structure breaks existing code (i.e. no silent changes in behaviour.)